hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 The software must use the final declaration ```calculationId``` to retrieve the final calculation and display that calculation to the customer.
 The customer must review this calculation and confirm it is complete and correct by sending the declaration.

 If the customer thinks the calculation is incorrect as a result of the data they have submitted, they can go back and change the information, by resubmitting the relevant update with the correct information.
-Once they have done this the software will have to call the [intent to make a final declaration](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/#crystallisation_intent-to-crystallise_post_accordion) endpoint again to generate a new final liability.
+Once they have done this the software will have to call the [Intent to Crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) endpoint again to generate a new final liability.

 If the customer does not agree with the calculation based on rules HMRC have used, then they will still need to declare against this calculation and follow the existing process to challenge the calculation.
 If a software vendor identifies what they feel could be a technical issue with the Tax calculation API, they will need to contact the SDS Team immediately.